Course

 Output

-Enter rows and columns: 2
+Enter rows and columns of matrix: 2

 3